The iSkills™ Assessment

 - Test content is balanced among the humanities, social sciences, natural sciences, practical affairs and popular culture

-- Delivers individual and group data for multiple uses, including:
+- Delivers individual and group data for multiple uses, that can help you:

-- Allows your students to earn a Certificate of Achievement based on their performance
+- Helps motivate students to participate and perform well on the assessment by allowing your students to earn a Certificate of Achievement based on their performance

 Developed with the assistance of leaders from both two and four-year colleges, the iSkills assessment requires students to demonstrate their ability to synthesize many different types of data and make sound judgments about what's accurate, relevant and useful.
 The assessment gauges how well students: